infinum/rails-handbook/Design Patterns/Query Objects.md

 Query objects store complex SQL queries, data aggregation and filtering methods.

-The goal of this pattern is to remove code for querying sets of objects from models/controllers and to provide a simple yet powerfult interface for complex data aggregation.
+The goal of this pattern is to remove code for querying sets of objects from models/controllers and to provide a simple yet powerful interface for complex data aggregation.

 ## In practice

 Query objects live in the `app/queries` folder.

-Their naming convetion is similar to that of controllers.
+Their naming convention is similar to that of controllers.
 Each object should bear the the plural of the name of the model it queries suffixed by the word 'Query'.
 E.g. an object that queries articles should be called ArticlesQuery.